woonsanko/hippo-davstore-demo/README.md

 - Publish the document and you can see revision history through Document / Revision History menu.
 - You may select an old revision, which open a new tab to show the old revision.
 Under the hood, it reads the versioned content from the backend SFTP server.

+## Warning: Jackrabbit namespace registry files in the repository directory

+When you test CMS with `VFSFileSystem` for both the workspace `PersistenceManager` and versioning like the default configuration in [conf/repository-vfs2-sftp.xml](conf/repository-vfs2-sftp.xml), you should be cautious when cleaning up the repository directory (`storage/` folder for example as specified by `-Drepo.path=storage`):

+- If you clean up the existing the repository directory (e.g, `storage/`) while you have all the data in the VFS backend file system, then Jackrabbit could fail to restart due to namespace exceptions.
+So you must keep these following files before restart:

+        - repository/namespaces/*

+- As an example, before cleaning up the the repository directory (`storage/` in this example), backup and keep the files in `storage/repository/namespaces/` and clean up the other files and folders.
+- Now you can restart with a cleaned up repository directory without any problem:

+        mvn clean verify && mvn -P cargo.run -Drepo.path=storage